arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_metrics.md

 @RESTHEADER{GET /_admin/metrics, Read the metrics, getMetrics}

+@RESTQUERYPARAMETERS

+@RESTQUERYPARAM{serverId,string,optional}
+Returns metrics of the specified server.
+If no serverId is given, the asked server will reply.
+This parameter is only meaningful on Coordinators.

 @RESTDESCRIPTION
 Returns the instance's current metrics in Prometheus format.
 The returned document collects all instance metrics, which are measured